BrunoPoiano/helperr/README.md

 ## Before Deployment

-- both radarr and sonnar should be at least version 3+
+- both radarr and sonnar should be at least **version 3+**
+- In qBittorrent:
-- ensure that qBittorrent in sonnar has the `tv-sonarr` category
+    - The `tv-sonarr` category should be set for Sonarr
-- ensure that qBittorrent in radarr has the `radarr` category
+    - The `radarr` category should be set for Radarr
+- radar/sonar
-- ensure that in radar/sonar `Completed Download Handling` is disabled
+    - `Completed Download Handling` must be `disabled`

 *recomended settings*
 - in qBittorrent check `Keep incomplete torrents in`